MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/Enrollment/index.md

 weight: 10
 ---
 ## Overview
-This sample demonstrates custom enrollment process and step-up authorization.
-There is a one time enrollment process during which the user is required to enter his username and password and define a PIN code.
+This sample demonstrates a custom enrollment process and step-up authorization.
+There is a one time enrollment process during which the user is required to enter username and password and define a PIN code.

-**Prerequisites:**
+**Prerequisites:** Make sure to read the [ExternalizableSecurityCheck](../ExternalizableSecurityCheck/) and [Step-up](../step-up/) tutorials.

 #### Jump to:

+*

 ## Application Flow

 * When the application starts for the first time (before enrollment) it shows the UI with two buttons: "Get public data" and "Enroll".
-* When the user starts enrollment (taps on the "Enroll" button) he is prompted with login form and then he is requested to set a PIN code.
+* When the user starts enrollment (taps on the "Enroll" button) he is prompted with login form and is then requested to set a PIN code.
-* After successfully enrolled, the UI includes four buttons: "Get public data", "Get balance", "Get transactions" and "Logout".
+* After enrolling successfully, the UI includes four buttons: "Get public data", "Get balance", "Get transactions" and "Logout".
 The user can access all four buttons without entering the PIN code.
-* When the application is started for the second time (after enrollment) the UI includes all four buttons but accessing the "Get transactions" button requires the PIN code.
+* When the application is launched for a second time (after enrollment) the UI includes all four buttons however after clicking the "Get transactions" button the user will be required to enter the PIN code.

-There are three attempts for entering the PIN code, after that the user is prompted to authenticate with the username and password and re-setting a PIN code.
+After three failing attempts at entering the PIN code the user is prompted to authenticate again with a username and password and re-setting a PIN code.

 ## Storing Data in Persistent Attributes
-You can choose to save protected data in the `PersistentAttributes` object, a container for custom attributes of a registered client.
-It can be accessed from a security check class and from an adapter resource class.
+You can choose to save protected data in the `PersistentAttributes` object which is a container for custom attributes of a registered client.
+The object can be accessed either from a security check class or from an adapter resource class.

-In our sample we use the `PersistentAttributes` object in the adapter resource class to store the PIN code:
+In the provided sample application the `PersistentAttributes` object is used in the adapter resource class to store the PIN code:

 * The **isEnrolled** resource returns `true` if the **pinCode** attribute exist and `false` otherwise.